Yes! Dill weed or dill is a herb with essential nutrients that a dog’s body will find useful.

 In human dishes, dill is common in potato salad and fish recipes.
 If you are wondering if you can give your dog a bite of human food containing dill weed, seeds, or other forms, dill is harmless to dogs in all forms.
 However, feed sparingly.
 It's also worth noting that dogs shouldn't be eating human foods packed with spices and salt.
 So, if you must feed your dog human food, give small bites.

-Dill is packed with essential vitamins and minerals such as magnesium and Calcium.
+Dill is a good source of essential vitamins and minerals such as magnesium and Calcium.
 The herb itself and its components (leaves and seeds) have these nutrients.

 Here’s a summary of what your dog stands to gain from eating dill weed and other forms of dill i.e., the seeds.